digitalcora/advent-of-code/2016/days/21/README.md

 [day21]: https://adventofcode.com/2016/day/21

-In which charlists return for an encore, and the second star is a devious one.
+In which charlists are back for an encore, and star #2 provides a neat twist.